UPSD1/NLP/LLM docstring to unittest/README.md

 # **LLM-Based Unit Test Generation from Python Docstrings**

-This project fine-tunes large language models (LLMs) to generate Python unit tests directly from function **docstrings**.
+This project fine-tunes large language models (LLMs - LLaMa, Gemini, GPT3.5) to generate Python unit tests directly from function **docstrings**.
 The models are evaluated for accuracy, robustness, and generalization, using custom datasets and mutation testing techniques.

 ---